Publish or Perish Citations

 Vulnerability to Cybersecurity Risks

-I am Associate Professor of Decision Science and Service Systems at Warwick Manufacturing Group.
+I am a Professor of Behavioural Science at the University of Birmingham and Fellow at the Warwick Manufacturing Group (WMG).
 I studied Economics at the University of Missouri Kansas City (US) and the University of Innsbruck (Austria).
 I hold a Ph.D. in Economics and Social Sciences.
-Before coming to Warwick Manufacturing Group, I worked as a postdoctoral research fellow in the University of Innsbruck (Austria), the University of Bonn (Germany), Humboldt-Universität zu Berlin (Germany), Columbia University in New York (USA) and the Department of Economics at the University of Warwick (UK).
-I also held positions of the Leverhulme Research Fellow, Research Assistant Professor, and Research Senior Lecturer in the Department of Economics at the University of Sheffield.
+Before coming to Birmingham, I worked as a postdoctoral research fellow Columbia University in New York (USA), the University of Bonn (Germany), Humboldt-Universität zu Berlin (Germany), the University of Innsbruck (Austria), and the Department of Economics at the University of Warwick (UK).
+I also held positions of the Leverhulme Research Fellow, Research Assistant Professor, and Research Senior Lecturer in the Department of Economics at the University of Sheffield and worked as an Associate Professor of Decision Science and Service Systems at WMG (University of Warwick).

 I am interested in analysing individual and group decision-making under risk and uncertainty (ambiguity) using laboratory experiments, field experiments and non-experimental data.
-I study how decision-makers reveal their preferences, learn, co-ordinate and make trade-offs in static and dynamic risk and uncertain (ambiguous) environments with policy applications to innovation, leadership, finance and healthcare.
-My work aims to develop quantitative models capable of describing and predicting individual and group behaviour in static and dynamic situations in the face of risk and uncertainty (ambiguity).
-I contribute my expertise as a behavioural scientist/decision theorist to the projects and activities of Warwick Manufacturing Group (WMG) where my work concentrates on behavioural aspects of dealing with informational asymmetries as well as incomplete information problems which arise from supply chain structures in communication between product/service providers and consumers.
+I study how decision-makers reveal their preferences, learn, co-ordinate and make trade-offs in static and dynamic risk and uncertain (ambiguous) environments My work aims to develop quantitative models capable of describing and predicting individual and group behaviour in static and dynamic situations in the face of risk and uncertainty (ambiguity).
+I contribute my expertise as a behavioural scientist/decision theorist to the projects and activities of Birmingham Business School (University of Birmingham), Warwick Manufacturing Group (University of Warwick) as well as collaborating with the Alan Turing Institute on a number of projects.
+Blending behavioral science, computer science, data analytics, engineering, and business model innovation, I help cities, businesses, charities, and individuals to better understand why they make decisions they make and how they can optimize their behavior to achieve higher profit, better social outcomes, as well as flourish and bolster their well-being.
+My recent projects focus on smart technological and social systems, cybersecurity, human-computer and human-data interactions and business models.

 Before joining academia, I worked in private sector in retail (Agrotechkomplex, Ukraine), marketing and distribution (Steelex S.A., Ukraine), and personal finance (American Express Financial Advisors, currently, Ameriprise Financial, US).
 I also have experience in working in public sector (Council of Europe, France).
 In my work as a consultant, I offer advice to businesses and policymakers helping them to understand and predict customer choices and to develop strategies for managing risks related to consumer behaviour.
 Remember, that you can have the best product in the world but one negative review on Facebook or Twitter can completely destroy all your hard work!
 In recent years, I have established fruitful collaborations with private sector partners as well as municipalities and cities in the UK, EU, and USA.
 I am fortunate to have expertise in both economics and decision science which allows me to provide valuable help to companies and cities in many real-life projects requiring market assessment and/or in engineering behavioural change.